lukstafi/navi-parens/README.md

 ## Quirks, Technical Details and Known Issues

 See [integration tests `Extension Test Suite`](src/test/suite/extension.test.ts) for diverse behavior examples.
+In tests, the character `@` stands for initial cursor position, and `^` for resulting cursor position.

 Currently, multiple cursors are not supported.